-Disconnect ALL power before servicing or installing this unit.
+Disconnect ALL power before servicing or WARNING installing this unit.
 Multiple power sources may be present.
 Failure to do so may cause property damage, personal injury, or death.

-This unit is not approved for outdoor installations.
+WARNING Unit is not approved for outdoor installations.

-HAZARDOUS VOLTAGE!
+WARNING HAZARDOUS VOLTAGE!
 Failure to follow this warning could result in property damage, severe personal injury, or death.

 Disconnect ALL electric power, including remote disconnects before servicing.
-Follow proper lockout/tagout procedures to ensure the power cannot be inadvertently energized
+Follow proper lockout/tagout procedures to ensure the power cannot be inadvertently energized caused due to modification of the unit to operate with alternative power sources.